- How is acute myeloid leukemia treated?

-Sometimes, these patients may be treated with drugs used to treat another disease called myelodysplastic syndrome.
+Sometimes, these patients may be treated with a drug more often used to treat another disease called myelodysplastic syndrome, like azacitidine (Vidaza®) or decitabine (Dacogen®).
 These drugs are not approved to treat AML, but still may be helpful.
-See our document Myelodysplastic Syndromes to find out more about these drugs.

 Some patients decide against chemo and other drugs and instead choose supportive care.
 This focuses on treating any symptoms or problems that arise and keeping the person as comfortable as possible.

 Maintenance involves giving a low dose of a chemo drug for months or years after consolidation is finished.
 This is often used for one type of AML (AML M3), but it is rarely used for other types.